Duration: 2 Days Classroom or 16 hours Online

-Audience: Process Control Engineers, Application Engineers, Analyzer Technicians, DCS technicians, Instrument Engineers and Supervisors.
+Audience: Process Control Engineers, Application Engineers, Analyzer Technicians, Boiler Technicians, DCS technicians, Instrument Engineers and Supervisors.

 Prerequisites: Some plant experience and/or a 2-year associates diploma in technical field.

-Course Material: OPC training slides, various OPC software products – OPC Servers, OPC Clients, OPC Explorers and OPC Browsers.
+Course Material: OPC training slides, OPC hands-on training slides, various OPC software products – OPC Servers, OPC Clients, OPC Explorers and OPC Browsers, real industrial OPC servers and client software for installation and configuration practice.

 This course shows you how to use OPC for many important DCS connected applications, e.g.: bringing online data from gas chromatographs into the DCS, allowing operator entered data on an operator HMI screen to get downloaded into the DCS.